bhishanpdl/Statistics/R_squared/README.md

 and pronounced "R squared", is the proportion of the variance in the dependent variable that is predictable from the independent variable(s).

+Suppose R2 = 0.49.
+This implies that 49% of the variability of the dependent variable has been accounted for, and the remaining 51% of the variability is still unaccounted for.

 # Formula